Enhancing Large-Scale AI Training Efficiency: The C4 Solution for Real-Time Anomaly Detection and Communication Optimization: Evaluations

 As shown in Table~\ref{tab:conf}, we outline the system configurations of our operational clusters, from which we have gathered the evaluation data for C4D.
 The assessments pertaining to C4P, on the other hand, were carried out on a subset of this cluster.
 To prevent any interference with other ongoing jobs in the cluster and to ensure the integrity of our evaluation results, we have allocated a specific segment of the cluster as a controlled testing environment.
 This testbed comprises 16 nodes, equipped with a total of 128 GPUs.
 And all the nodes are directly connected to 8 dedicated leaf switches, ensuring an exclusive environment for our testing activities.

 The nodes within this high-performance cluster are outfitted with 8 NVIDIA H800 GPUs and 8 BlueField-3 NICs~\cite{bluefield}.
 Each NIC provides two physical 200Gbps ports, which are bonded to create a single logical 400Gbps port.
-These NICs are integrated into a 3-Tier Clos network~\cite{clos}, configured in a Fat-Tree topology with a 1:1 oversubscription rate, ensuring optimal performance and bandwidth distribution.
+These NICs are integrated into a 3-Tier Clos network~\cite{clos}, configured in a Fat-Tree topology with a 1:1 oversubscription rate.
 Leveraging Broadcom's Trident4~\cite{td4} as leaf and Tomahawk4 as spine switches~\cite{th4}, the cluster is capable of supporting over 10,000 GPUs.
-In a single pod, which constitutes a two-tier subnet, it can accommodate 512 GPUs, showcasing its expansive scalability.
+In a single pod, which constitutes a two-tier subnet, it can accommodate 512 GPUs.

 The effectiveness of C4D is evaluated with one of our real-world LLM training workloads.
 And the model for this job contains 175 billion parameters.
-Undertaking distributed training with 2400 GPUs, the model typically requires over a month for a complete training cycle from scratch.
+Training with 2400 GPUs, it requires more than a month for a complete training cycle from scratch.
 In contrast, the efficiency of C4P is assessed using both collective communication benchmarks and three representative LLM training jobs.
 To ensure unbiased evaluation results for the communication benchmarks, we configured them to utilize a ring-based algorithm.
 The specific configurations of the models involved in the testing, such as parallel strategy and zero-optimizer level, will be detailed alongside the presentation of the evaluation outcomes.